Manhunter (film): Reception

 Modern appreciation of the film has seen its standing among critics improve.
-Salon.com called Mann's original the best of the Lecter series, and Slate magazine described it as "mesmerizing," positing that it directly inspired television series such as Millennium and CSI: Crime Scene Investigation, though calling attention to its "Miami-Vice-like overreliance on synthesized sludge."
-The Independent called it "the most aestheticised film of the 1980s," and noted its "chilly integrity."
-British television channel and production company Film4 called it "the most refined screen adaptation of Harris' books," although they found the film's contemporary soundtrack "dated."
-Sky Movies echoed this sentiment, summing up their review by saying "although it still remains a classic, the film has dated slightly."
-Retrospective reviews tend to be less critical of the stylized visuals: the BBC's Ali Barclay called the film "a truly suspenseful, stylish thriller," awarding it four out of five stars, and Nathan Ditum described it in Total Film as "complex, disturbing and super-stylish," adding that the 2002 remake could not compete with it.
-Empire editor Mark Dinning gave the film five stars out of five, praising the "subtlety" of the acting and the "neon angst" of the visuals.
+Salon.com called Mann's original the best of the Lecter series, and Slate magazine described it as "mesmerizing", positing that it directly inspired television series such as Millennium and CSI: Crime Scene Investigation, though calling attention to its "Miami-Vice-like overreliance on synthesized sludge."
+The Independent called it "the most aestheticised film of the 1980s", and noted its "chilly integrity".
+British television channel and production company Film4 called it "the most refined screen adaptation of Harris's books", although they found the film's contemporary soundtrack "dated."
+Sky Movies echoed this sentiment, summing up their review by saying "although it still remains a classic, the film has dated slightly".

+Retrospective reviews tend to be less critical of the stylized visuals: the BBC's Ali Barclay called the film "a truly suspenseful, stylish thriller", awarding it four out of five, and Nathan Ditum described it in Total Film as "complex, disturbing and super-stylish", adding that the 2002 remake could not compete with it.
+Empire editor Mark Dinning gave the film five out of five, praising the "subtlety" of the acting and the "neon angst" of the visuals.
+Dinning also said that, compared to The Silence of the Lambs, Manhunter was "arguably the finer hour for cinema's most alluring psychopath".
 Television channel Bravo named Dollarhyde's interrogation of Freddy Lounds as one of its 30 Even Scarier Movie Moments in 2007, and Noonan's portrayal of Dollarhyde was praised by Simon Abrams of UGO Networks as "a highlight of his career."

 Despite the low gross on its initial release, Manhunter grew in popularity by the 2000s and has been mentioned in several books and lists of cult films.
-These reappraisals often cite the success of Silence of the Lambs and its sequels as the reason for the increased interest in Manhunter, while still favoring the earlier film over its successors.
-Telling of this resurgence in appreciation are the film's ratings on review aggregation sites such as Metacritic or Rotten Tomatoes.
-Compiled mostly from reviews written decades after its original release, Manhunter has a weighted score of 78 out of 100 on Metacritic, based on ten reviews, and a 93% approval rating on Rotten Tomatoes based on 43 reviews.
-The critics consensus on Rotten Tomatoes reads: "Michael Mann introduces audiences to Hannibal Lecter for the first time in Manhunter, a modish thriller that fleshes out Thomas Harris' heinous creations with an elegant, chilling detachment."
+These reappraisals often cite the success of The Silence of the Lambs and its sequels as the reason for the increased interest in Manhunter, while still favoring the earlier film over its successors.
+Metacritic, which uses a weighted average, assigned the film a score of 75 out of 100, based on 22 critics' reviews.

+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.